jmcomets/jmcomets.github.io/_posts/2014-06-25-bemyapp-and-friends-0-hack-100-bullsht.md

+---
+layout: post
-BeMyApp and friends: 0 % hack, 100 % bullsh*t
+title: BeMyApp and friends: 0 % hack, 100 % bullsh*t
+---

 Back after many months NOT blogging, which isn't really what I had in mind when I put started building this website.
 I've got a ton of projects pending, and